Staniel/Smith-Chart-Software/README.md

 Smith-Chart-Software
 ====================

-Course project of Microwave and antenna Author: Lixin Yao
+This is the course project of Microwave and antenna.

+You can use it to solve impedance matching problem in your homework or engineer design.

+You may need background knowledge of Smith Chart in order to play with it.

+Author: Lixin Yao.